-It is your personal decision whether to travel abroad or not.
-The Office of International Programs can provide you with some information and suggestions you should consider when making that decision and arranging your trip, but the final decision is yours.
-Of particular concern at this time (read below) is the longer time it takes for students to renew their visas while overseas, and you should keep this in mind.
+The Office of International Programs can provide helpful information and suggestions you should consider when making the decision to travel abroad while a students, here, in the U.S. Of particular concern is the time it takes for students to renew their visas while they are overseas.

 Travel to Canada and Mexico

-Before you finalize your trip, be sure to check with the consulate of Canada or Mexico whether you will need a tourist visa to enter the country and make arrangements to apply for the visa in time.
+Before you finalize your trip to Canada or Mexico, be sure to check with the consulate to see if you will need a tourist visa to enter the country and make arrangements to apply for the visa in time.
 When you travel, you will need to have your passport, I-20 or DS-2019, I-94 card, and College ID.
 Make sure that you have a valid and recent travel endorsement signature on your I-20 or DS-2019.

-Citizens and nationals of “state sponsors of terrorism” are not eligible for this benefit and must have a valid and unexpired F or J visa to re-enter the US.
-At this time, the US State Department lists the following countries as “state sponsors of terrorism:” Cuba, Iran, Sudan, and Syria.
+Citizens and nationals of “state sponsors of terrorism” are not eligible for this benefit and must have a valid and unexpired F or J visa to re-enter the U.S. At this time, the U.S. State Department lists the following countries as “state sponsors of terrorism:” Iran, Sudan, and Syria.

 Please note: When you are traveling to Canada or Mexico for less than 30 days and returning to the US to continue your studies, you should not surrender your I-94 card.
 If you are from Canada or Mexico and you are traveling home for a visit, you should surrender your I-94 card and get a new one when you return to the US.
 Students from Canada should carry with them their financial documents and their confirmation of enrollment at the College and should get a travel signature on their I-20 every 6 months.